Summary

 Vera: I don’t know.

-Rick: Great guy.
-[Laughter] So, let’s get back to your book a little bit.
-So, we talked about the first bit which was reincarnation and we won’t have a chance to talk for 10 minutes about every single chapter, but from the first section still, your relationship with yourself, what are some things that you feel like you want to discuss?
+Rick: Let’s get back to your book a little bit.
+We talked about the first bit, which was reincarnation, and we won’t have a chance to talk for 10 minutes about every single chapter.
+But from the first section, which is still about your relationship with yourself, what are some things that you feel you want to discuss?

 Rick: Get rid of emotions?

-Rick: Yeah, and in that previous example you gave where people are all caught up and distracted and you said, feel yourself sitting on your chair, feel your breath, tune into me, look at my eyes, that kind of thing.
-In a similar way with emotions, would you say that there’s usually, if not always, a physical counterpart to any emotion and it might be a good idea to tune into that?
+Rick: In a similar way with emotions, would you say that there’s usually, if not always, a physical counterpart to any emotion, and it might be a good idea to tune into that?

-Rick: But let’s say you’re scared and there’s a whole story with you being scared, such and such is going to happen, but if you tune into your body maybe you feel some kind of sensation in your solar plexus or something and you can just allow your attention to dwell on that sensation and not go running off on the story.
+Rick: But let’s say you’re scared and there’s a whole story about you being scared—such and such is going to happen.
+If you tune into your body, maybe you feel some kind of sensation in your solar plexus or something, and you can just allow your attention to dwell on that sensation and not go running off into the story.
 Does that make sense?

-Rick: It might interest you to know when you said the fear is dualistic, there’s actually a line in the Upanishads which says certainly all fear is born of duality.
+Rick: It might interest you to know that when you said fear is dualistic, there’s actually a line in the Upanishads which says, Certainly all fear is born of duality.

-Vera: Yes, yes, category fear is about duality.
-So the cure of fear is oneness.
+Vera: Yes, yes.
+The category of fear is about duality, so the cure for fear is oneness.

 Rick: Right, right.

-Vera: And there are seven other emotion groups which have different messages, but fear is very difficult.
+Vera: And there are seven other emotion groups that have different messages, but fear is very difficult.

-Rick: So you’re writing a whole encyclopedia about this, huh?
+Rick: So you’re writing a whole encyclopedia about this?

 Vera: Yes, it’s very nice.